Stump Pass Beach State Park

 …Like a Painting by Salvador Dali paint-splatter

-Stump Pass Beach State Park – an amazing place in Englewood, Florida.
-Expect endless wildlife from Turtles, Egrets, and Ospreys, to Dolphins, Frigate Birds, and Manatees.
+Stump Pass Beach State Park – is an amazing place in Englewood, Florida.
+Expect endless wildlife, from Turtles, Egrets, and Ospreys to Dolphins, Frigate Birds, and Manatees.

 Also, be prepared to look back in time.
-This spot looks pretty much like Florida did hundred, two hundred or three hundred years ago.
+This spot looks pretty much like Florida did a hundred, two hundred, or three hundred years ago.

-The white sand of the beach stands in perfect contrast to the emerald green water of the Gulf of Mexico while the white skeletons of Australian Pine trees are sticking out of the sand.
+The white sand of the beach stands in perfect contrast to the emerald green water of the Gulf of Mexico, while the white skeletons of Australian Pine trees stick out of the sand.
 They are white like snow – bleached by the endless shining Florida sun.
 They look like fingers pointing into the endless, dark blue sky.
 The scenery somehow appears to be surreal; it looks as if Salvador Dali has made arrangements for a new painting.
 Is he still around?

 Australian Pines in Florida?

-The park rangers killed all those trees to protect the native plants, and what you see is the result of that action.
-All their skeletons are now bleaching in the sun until they are completely gone, and Florida’s natural vegetation is reigning again.
+The park rangers killed all those trees to protect the native plants, and you see the result of that action.
+All their skeletons are now bleaching in the sun until they are completely gone, and Florida’s natural vegetation reigns again.

 A Bird Sanctuary

-A 1.3-mile long hiking trail is cutting through a thick Mangrove/Sea Grape “jungle.”
+A 1.3-mile long hiking trail cuts through a thick Mangrove/Sea Grape “jungle.”
 At the south end lies a little lagoon.
-It is a protected area for nesting seabirds and visitors should respect the rights of these precious creatures.
+It is a protected area for nesting seabirds, and visitors should respect the rights of these precious creatures.
 The parent birds are working hard.
 During the breeding season, all birds are busy catching fish and feeding their hungry young ones from dusk to dawn.
-Once the hard work is done, and the new generation of birds is on its own the parents can relax in the sun.
-They look exhausted, tired, and now they are dozing in the hot fall sun.
-Next year it will start all over again.
+Once the hard work is done and the new generation of birds is on its own, the parents can relax in the sun.
+They look exhausted and tired, and now they are dozing in the hot fall sun.
+Next year, it will start all over again.
 Life ain’t easy for birds.

-Stump Pass, how that stream of water is called that is connecting Lemon Bay with the Gulf, is a favorite hang-out spot for the local boaters.
-On public holidays it can be just crazy out there.
+Stump Pass, that stream of water that connects Lemon Bay with the Gulf, is a favorite hang-out spot for the local boaters.
+On public holidays, it can be just crazy out there.
 Hundreds of boats with happy people of all ages are anchoring along the shoreline.
-Everybody is in the water and dogs are running around playing with each other.
+Everybody is in the water, and dogs are running around and playing with each other.
 The boaters are soaking in the warm water of the bay while enjoying a nice refreshing drink of whatever is in their cup.
 We don’t know what’s in their glasses, but we don’t care.
 They are happy campers.
 Therefore, there must be something “happy” in their cups, too.

 It is tricky but worth it

-The first section of the trail is a boardwalk, however, the predominant part of the trail consist of sand and shells.
+The first section of the trail is a boardwalk.
+However, the predominant part of the trail consists of sand and shells.
 When walking on those shells, you sometimes feel like being a fakir.
-Therefore, if your feet are sensitive bring your flip flops with you.
-In May, June and July the sand is blazing.
+Therefore, if your feet are sensitive, bring your flip-flops.
+Starting in May, the sand is blazing hot.
 Yes, it is so damn hot.
 You might try to jump from shadow to shadow, but in some areas, there is hardly any.
 Now it feels like you are dancing on a hot cooking plate.

 The mangroves and sea grapes do provide a nice, shady canopy, but there are stretches of sand baking in the sun with no shadow at all.
 When you hit those spots, they will set your feet on fire.